begin0dev/BlogBase/README.md

 # BEGINNER BLOG
 This project is the framework on which the blog is based.

-- Frontend: ReactJS (branch: redux-saga, redux-thunk, mobx)
+- Frontend: ReactJS - typescript (branch: redux-saga, redux-thunk, mobx)
 - Backend: Express (auth: JWT token)
 - Database: MongoDB